European-XFEL/Karabo/doc/installation/gui.rst

 However, as python(x,y) still lacks version with Python 3, currently the only possibility is to use WinPython.
 The choice of python suite is dictated by availability of almost all packages required by karaboGUI (like PyQwt, guiqwt, guidata).

-Additionally, you need to install one module called suds-jurko in Python(x,y) or WinPython using their package managers.
+Additionally, you need to install one module called suds-jurko in Python(x,y) or WinPython using their package managers (for instance WinPython Control Panel).

 Below you will find detailed instruction how to install WinPython and karaboGUI.